scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

   override def breathe() = println("Yo, I’m totally breathing")
 ```

-If you want to make a method private to the current class and also allow subclasses to override it, mark the method as `protected`, as shown with the `speak` method in this example:
+If you want to make a method private to the current class and also allow subclasses to call it or override it, mark the method as `protected`, as shown with the `speak` method in this example:

 ```scala
 class Animal: